Jeff Fassero: San Francisco Giants

-On February 9, 2007, he announced his retirement.
-In the winter of 2008, though, Fassero pitched with Mayos de Navojoa in Liga Mexicana del Pacífico before he finally retired for good.
+On February 9, 2007, Fassero announced his retirement.
+In the winter of 2008, though, Fassero pitched with Mayos de Navojoa in the Mexican Pacific League before he retired for good.

-Minor League coach
+Coaching career

-Fassero was hired in December 2009 as the pitching coach for the Boise Hawks, a minor league affiliate of the Chicago Cubs in the Class 'A' short-season Northwest League.
+Fassero was hired in December 2009 as the pitching coach for the Boise Hawks, a minor league affiliate of the Chicago Cubs in the Class A Short Season Northwest League.
 For the 2011 season, Fassero was promoted to pitching coach of the Peoria Chiefs in the Midwest League.

-Jeff Fassero received a promotion to the Double-A Tennessee Smokies (Chicago Cubs) for the 2012 season.
+Fassero received a promotion to the Double-A Tennessee Smokies for the 2012 season.

-From 2014 to 2015, Fassero was the pitching coach for the Double-A Pensacola Blue Wahoos (Cincinnati Reds).
+From 2014 to 2015, Fassero was the pitching coach for the Double-A Pensacola Blue Wahoos in the Cincinnati Reds minor league system.
 He started the 2016 season as a roving pitching instructor for the Cincinnati Reds before being named pitching coach of the Triple-A Louisville Bats, taking over for the recently promoted Ted Power.
-Fassero is the current pitching coach for the Bats.
+Fassero coached the Bats through 2019.